NGALENAL1004/MachineLearningProject_CineFlow/README.md

-# DeepLearningProject_CryptoForetell
+# DeepLearningProject_CineFlow
 This is a movie recommendation system

-# CineWave: Your Movie Recommendation System
+# CineFlow: Your Movie Recommendation System
 La version française est ci-dessous (après la version anglaise)

 ## Description

-CineWave is a web application that offers personalized movie recommendations based on various search criteria such as genre, actor, director, or title.
+CineFlow is a web application that offers personalized movie recommendations based on various search criteria such as genre, actor, director, or title.
 Users can explore movie details like release year, director, main actors, and a brief summary.

 ## Main Features